 - Hvannárgil Canyon: If you’re a technical hiker looking for a more thrilling, and incredibly beautiful end to the hike, Hvannargil Canyon is a fantastic variation on the hike.
 On the descent to Thorsmork, go west and join the Votupollar trail which will take you directly to Thorsmork.
 This is a difficult trail with steep drops so only advised for experienced hikers, and hikes who’ve brought a professional hiking guide with them.

 - Laugavegur Trek: You can even combine the Laugavegur trek with the Fimmvorduhals hike, which will take you approximately 4 days.
 The starting point is the hot springs of Landmannalaugar with Thorsmork being the ending point.
-If you are interested in the Laugavegur trek then check out this 8 day trekking experience in Iceland.
+If you are interested in the Laugavegur trek then check out some of our multi-day trekking experience in Iceland.

 Getting to the trailhead of Skogafoss from Reykjavik is fairly simple.
 A 2.5 hour drive from the capital along the Route 1 south coast road.
 There will be a clearly marked sign to the Skogafoss camping ground where you can park your car.
 However, getting back to your car from Thorsmork, the ending point of the trail, may be more difficult.
 Dedicated bus services are your best option.
 A bus will take you from Thorsmork to Seljalandsfoss and then another bus will take you from Seljalandsfoss to Skogar.
 Tickets can be bought beforehand or en route.